-Good governance also relies on an active and informed citizen body.
+Fair and effective governance also relies on an active and informed citizen body.
 Active citizenship not only reinforces social bonds, but also encourages accountability and transparency and protects fundamental rights.
 However, in many countries people living in extreme poverty are unable to play their roles as active citizens.
-Barriers to citizenship include the cost of official documents, such as identity papers and birth certificates, high levels of illiteracy amongst the most marginalised communities and a reluctance amongst local officials to acknowledge populations living in informal settlements.
+Barriers to citizenship include the cost of official documents, such as identity papers and birth certificates, high levels of illiteracy amongst the most marginalised communities and reluctance amongst local officials to acknowledge populations living in informal settlements.
 People living in extreme poverty also report that the lack of information about their rights as citizens also affects their ability to play an active role in civic society.
-Further problems are posed by the prejudicial views held by administrators and public officials about the intelligence, ability and motivation of impoverished individuals and communities.xiv
+Further problems are posed by the prejudicial views held by administrators and public officials about the intelligence, ability and motivation of impoverished individuals and communities.^{xiv}

-Addressing the challenge of good governance from a human rights perspective
+Addressing the challenges of effective governance from a human rights perspective

-Good governance can only be achieved if all citizens are able to attain full and effective enjoyment of all fundamental rights.
+Effective governance can only be achieved if all citizens are able to attain full and effective enjoyment of all fundamental rights.
 For this reason, it is essential that a post-2015 framework conforms to recognised human rights norms and standards and considers sustainable development within the context of meeting human rights obligations.
 The advantages of such an approach for effective governance are manifold.
 A human rights approach is based on equity, non-discrimination and universalism.
+Priority is afforded to the members of society who encounter the most obstacles in achieving their rights.
 A human rights approach also stresses the principle of the participation of those affected to be actively involved as rights holders in addressing their situation.
 It encourages duty bearers to involve people in extreme poverty as citizens with knowledge to offer in finding solutions, which, as a result of their active participation, are more likely to be effective.
 Of course, the necessary conditions must be met for such participation to be meaningful and genuinely serve poverty eradication efforts.

 The recently adopted UN Guiding Principles on Extreme Poverty and Human Rights provide a practical tool for policy makers in designing their public policies, particularly their poverty eradication efforts.
 Based on international human rights norms and values, the Principles provide guidance on the application of States' human rights obligations in the fight against extreme poverty.
-They highlight the specific rights whose enjoyment by persons living in poverty are particularly limited and obstructed, and in relation to which State policies are often inadequate or counterproductive.xv The Guiding Principles also clearly outline the barriers that people living in extreme poverty face in claiming their rights, and give detailed steps of ways by which state - as well as non-state actors - can counteract them.
+They highlight the specific rights whose enjoyment by persons living in poverty are particularly limited and obstructed, and in relation to which State policies are often inadequate or counterproductive.^{xv} The Guiding Principles also clearly outline the barriers that people living in extreme poverty face in claiming their rights, and give detailed steps of ways by which state - as well as non-state actors - can counteract them.
 Given that they are based on agreed human rights norms and standards, they provide a common basis for dialogue between rights holders and duty bearers.
 By also providing specific implementation requirements, they provide a clear framework for stakeholders seeking to promote effective governance through the implementation of Human Rights.